slyh/Cities2-TrafficLightsEnhancement/README.md

 * Guide available [here](https://github.com/slyh/Cities2-TrafficLightsEnhancement/tree/master/GUIDE.md)
 * Compatible with version 1.0.18f1

 This mod stores extra data in your saves to provide additional functionality.
-Once removed, traffic lights and junctions should revert to default settings when a road update is triggered, but this cannot be guaranteed.
+Once the mod is removed, traffic lights and junctions should revert to default settings when a road update is triggered, but this cannot be guaranteed.

 You cannot downgrade this mod to an older version.
 Cities saved with the new version are not compatible with previous versions.